dgaydukov/cert-spring5/files/spring5.md

 }
 ```

 We can pass params in 2 ways: `Object[]` or `Map`.
-If you want to use map you should use `NamedParameterJdbcTemplate` and put all params into hashmap.
+If you want to use map you should use `NamedParameterJdbcTemplate` and put all params into map.
 ```java
 var r1 = jdbcTemplate.queryForObject("select * from department where id=?", new Object[]{id}, new DepartmentModelMapper());
 NamedParameterJdbcTemplate template = new NamedParameterJdbcTemplate(jdbcTemplate);